Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 | Founded | 2023 (Hangzhou) | March 2023 (Beijing) | Parallel emergence, different cities |

-| Primary Model | DeepSeek V4 | Kimi K2.6 | Both 1T+ MoE parameter class |
+| Primary Model | DeepSeek V3 | Kimi K2.6 | Both MoE parameter class |

 | Parameter Efficiency | 37B active from 671B | 32B active from 1T | Kimi more aggressively sparse |

-| Context Window | 1M tokens | 256K tokens | DeepSeek wins on raw length |
+| Context Window | 128K tokens | 256K tokens | Kimi wins for my mid-length workflows |

-| Pricing (Input) | $0.14/1M ($0.028 cached) | $0.60/1M ($0.15 cached) | DeepSeek 4x cheaper |
+| Pricing (Input) | $0.14/1M ($0.028 cached) | $0.60/1M ($0.15 cached) | DeepSeek 4x cheaper for simple tasks |

-| Agentic Focus | Moderate (V3.1 improved) | Core design priority | Kimi built for tool use |
+| Agentic Focus | Moderate | Core design priority | Kimi built for sustained tool use |

 | Multimodal | Text-first, vision added | Native co-training (MoonViT) | Kimi's vision more integrated |

-| License | MIT (unmodified) | Modified MIT | Functionally equivalent |
+| License | MIT (unmodified) | Modified MIT | Functionally equivalent for my use |

 | API Ecosystem | DeepSeek API, partners | Native API, DeepInfra, OpenRouter, NVIDIA NIM | Kimi more platform-integrated |